What to do first

 Death at Home or in a Residential/Nursing Home

-When a death occurs at home you will need to call the deceased’s Doctors surgery for a G.P to visit and confirm a death has occurred.
+When a death occurs at home you will need to call the deceased’s Doctors surgery to arrange for a G.P to visit and confirm a death has occurred.
 Should death occur in a Residential/Nursing Home, the staff will contact the surgery for you.
 In both cases we will make arrangements for the collection of your loved one and bring them to our private Chapel of Rest.

 After a G.P. has confirmed a death has occurred, the deceased’s G.P will issue the Medical Certificate of Cause of Death and email it directly to the Registrar of Births, Deaths and Marriage.